Civil Procedure Code – Procedural Law of the Civil Code

 - We have specialists for every field of law.

-Tip: Civil or civil litigation is a complex process, hundreds of books have been written about its process or partial aspects.
-But what of it is relevant to the ordinary mortal going to court?
-We have dealt with this in our separate article.
+Civil or civil litigation is a complex process about which hundreds of books have been written.
+But what of it is relevant to the ordinary mortal?
+We have addressed this in our article.

 Rights and obligations of the parties